 The Chevrolet Good Deeds Cup seeks to inspire young Canadians to do good by transforming the positive values learned through hockey into Good Deeds within their communities.
-Along with Hockey Canada, Chevrolet’s goal is to develop hockey players on and off the ice.
+Along with our partners at Hockey Canada, Chevrolet’s goal is to help develop hockey players off the ice.

 Over the past six years, we have challenged over 10,000 hockey players across the country to go out and do Good Deeds in their communities.
 These teams have made an extraordinary impact with over 1000 Good Deeds done and $550,000 donated to well-deserving charities.

 This season, we shifted the focus of the Chevrolet Good Deeds Cup to make hockey more inclusive than ever.
 We asked teams to complete Good Deeds in their communities that get people from all backgrounds and abilities into the game.